MarounGrey-Notes/Tech-Interview-Preparation/Technical-Questions.md

-# Answers to Technical Questions for Web Developers
+# Answers to Interview Questions for Web Developers

 ### What do you do if you can't work out a coding issue by yourself?
 If I cannot solve a coding issue by myself, I typically consult documentation, search online resources, and collaborate with colleagues or online communities to find a solution.
 I believe that asking for help is an essential part of problem-solving and leads to better outcomes in software development.